 Fitting The Latch Bar

-When I fit staples I tend to cut the spikes so that they don’t quite go all the way through the door, then I drill two pilot holes that I fill with PVA glue then I hammer home.
+Tip: I cut the spikes so they don’t quite go all the way through the door.
+Then I drill two pilot holes that I fill with PVA glue before I hammer home.
 This maintains the traditional look without the unsightly knocked over spikes showing on the reverse side of the door.

-The final part of the operation is the fitting of the keep.
+The final part of the operation is the fitting of the keeper.
 This is by far the most important part because what you want to achieve is that satisfying feeling when you pull the door shut and you get that reassuring clunk when the leaver falls into the keep.
-Because each of your doors will be slightly different and each suffolk latch is individually hand made you will notice that each door will have a different sound when opened and closed.
+Because each of your doors will be slightly different and each Suffolk Latch is individually hand-made, you will notice that each door will have a different sound when opened and closed.

-If you have any questions please drop us a line at firstname.lastname@example.org
+If you have any further questions or queries please drop us a line at: firstname.lastname@example.org